UMANG13-coder/Neoapps.ai-Documentation/docs/getting-started/interface_navigation.md

 > View all your projects and open the one you wish to work on.

 ## Account Settings

-> In settings there are 3 sections - General , Billing and Security .
+> Within the settings, there are three distinct sections: General, Billing, and Security.

-> Under General Section user will be able to change the general setting of the profile.
+> In the General section, users can modify the general settings of their profile.

-> Under the billing section user will be able to see the total projects and the money he/she is being charged.
-Also they will be able to update the card details .
+> In the Billing section, users can view the total number of projects and the corresponding charges.
+Additionally, they have the option to update their card details.

-> Under Security Section user will be able to change the credentials for login into the their portal.
+> Within the Security section, users can adjust their login credentials for accessing their portal.